hindu-comm/mail_stream_advaita-l/2017/05/Who_is_Ishwara_He_is/179__Kalyan.md

  myself as nirvishesha Atman, I am no longer an ignoramus.
  But who was I before I gained this knowledge?
 Wasn't I the Atman?
 Isn't the Atman then the biggest ignoramus?
- ​I am not qualified to answer
+ I am not qualified to answer
- this, I leave this to more qualified members.​
+ this, I leave this to more qualified members.

  Moreover, you and I are both the One and same Atman.
 Why